MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-minimize-storage.md

 The index created in this tutorial uses half-precision floating-point numbers (float16) for the text vectors.
 This reduces the storage requirements for the vectors by half compared to the previous index that used single-precision floating-point numbers (float32).
 Scalar compression and the omission of one set of the vectors account for the remaining storage savings.
 For more information about reducing vector size, see [Choose an approach for optimizing vector storage and processing](vector-search-how-to-configure-compression-storage.md).

-Consider revisiting the queries from the previous tutorials so that you can compare query speed and utility.
+Consider revisiting the [queries from the previous tutorial](tutorial-rag-build-solution-query.md) so that you can compare query speed and utility.
 You should expect some variation in LLM output whenever you repeat a query, but in general the storage-saving techniques you implemented shouldn't degrade the quality of your search results.

 ## Next step